anjatmyers/teamRedProject/README.md

 ## **Running the project**
-* Sign-ins are through Google so user will need a gmail account.
+* Users sign in through Google so will need a gmail account.
 * App will be hosted after 1/4/21 and the link will be provided here.